invokemedia/harvey/README.md

 ### Testing

 You can create a json file in the root and then set a `testFile` in the config.
 This can be used for testing the application locally without making calls to the Harvest API.
+Make sure you update `total_pages` so that there is only 1 page or the app will break.